bsamarji/ai-agent/README.md

 ## Usage

-Once you're setup then you can ask the agent any question, but it is bound to the system prompt and the current working directory.
+Once you're setup then you can ask the agent any question, but remember it is bound to the system prompt and the current working directory (which is currently set to ./working_dir).
 Run a sample command like the one below:

 ```
-uv run main.py "Run my calculator app to calculate 3 * 8 + 9"
+uv run main.py "Create a calculator CLI tool in python"
 ```

 Remember it is a basic agent and the google LLMs are not guaranteed to be 100% accurate so you may have to play around with your prompts or tweak the `system_prompt` in main.py to get better outcomes.